Bend councilors agree to proceed with two possible sites for managed homeless camps - KTVZ

 Here is the PowerPoint presentation given to the council Wednesday evening:

-NewsChannel 21's Alec Nolan will have more from the meeting later tonight on First at Ten on Fox.
+But there won't be a new City Hall any time soon.
+The current timeline could be anywhere from 2-5 years.

+Councilors also had a presentation on a group's ambitious vision for a “midtown crossing" greenway that could connect east and west parts of the city split by the parkway and railroad, showing concepts of an iconic overcrossing bridge that could cost some $35 million, of which $20 million was identified.

-The city council also agreed to extended its fireworks ban and issued this news release:
+The city council also agreed to extended its fireworks ban and the city issued this news release:

 Bend City Council ratifies emergency declaration prohibiting fireworks use through Dec.
 1, 2021

-Note: (Update: Adding video, comments; Council bans fireworks through Dec.
-1)